Diary of a Dog

 The Diary of a Dog is a touching and often hilarious account of his, and his lurcher companion’s adventures and the book will resonate with all people who have ever been owned by a dog.

 The Diary of a Dog book by Bandit, transcribed by Robert Powell is exquisitely illustrated by Viv Levy and would make a wonderful gift; but is an absolute must for those people who are considering giving a greyhound a home.

 128 pages 15 colour illustrations

 All proceeds from the Diary of a Dog are assigned to the greyhound re-homing and rescue industry, which is primarily supported by voluntary funds.
-Celia Cross Greyhound Rescue, The Retired Greyhound Trust and The Retired Greyhound Shop.
+Celia Cross Greyhound Rescue and The Retired Greyhound Trust.

 Annually, over 10,000 greyhounds retire from racing in the UK, and of those, only around 6-8,000 are re-homed.

 In the words of Bandit’s person, Robert Powell, “If this book helps one greyhound to find a new home, it will have done some good.”